forter/security-101-for-saas-startups/readme.md

 ### Bring your developers onboard- they are a big part of it

 * Developers take it very personally (and might even get angry) when you take permissions away from them.
-They would feal that they are no longer being trusted, compared to other developers that get to keep the admin permissions.
+They would feel that they are no longer being trusted, compared to other developers that get to keep the admin permissions.
 They could feel that whoever is the driving force behind the certification is having an ego-trip on their expense.
 Others might feel that they are being handcuffed, bogged-down, and that they started working for "a corporate"

 * You cannot get everyone involved in the decision making, but you can make an effort to include representatives for different opinions that are not shy to speak up.
-Developers ussually do not "whine", they just don’t get who needs all that stuff.
+Developers usually do not "whine", they just don’t get who needs all that stuff.
 Therefore it is crucial to keep pointing out which parts are crucial for the certification, and which are just backlog items that are being added into the certification effort along the way.
 Specify concrete customer names mapped to security requirements.

 * Take into account the time required for automation.
-Automation must be used for common tasks that until recently required elevated priveledges.
+Automation must be used for common tasks that until recently required elevated privileges.
 For example, adding a new customer, or upgrading to a new version.
 Without automation everyone needs admin privileges, with proper automation (for example a jenkins task), all employees can perform that operation by themselves.
 Changes to the procedure would obviously require peer review (pull request).

 * Remind the team leaders and administrators not to use their admin privileges, and use automation for day-to-day tasks like anybody else.
-Admin privileges should not be used to make others jealous, but rather for chirorgical actions for long tail tasks that automation doesn’t cover.
+Admin privileges should not be used to make others jealous, but rather for surgical actions for long tail tasks that automation doesn’t cover.
 It’s a matter of leading by example and curtesy

 * Define a process for providing admin privileges for a specific component for a specific employee for a limited time.
 In some cases a developer needs admin privileges for two days to speed up development of a new component or automate a repetitive task.
 Define a process that has a logging trail, which you can present to your auditor.
 This is needed so developers would not need to go to the admin ten times a day, since it would create a lot of frustration for all parties involved.

 * Some (small) companies define that all developers are admins.
 Your auditor might accept that and add a comment about that in his report.